kierenholt/curfew/README.md

     f5
     visit http://localhost:3000/

-## if you lose the wifi device try this first
+## if you lose the wifi for no reason try this first, then disable networkmanager
 sudo netplan apply

 ## if you lose the wifi device this will reset back to network manager (and disable netplan)